 Statutes in the Constitutional Sense

 A legislative act is a “law” [法律] (or statute) as used in the P.R.C.
 Constitution if it meets two basic requirements: (1) adopted by a majority vote in either the NPC or the NPCSC; and (2) then promulgated by the P.R.C.
 President in a presidential order.
 (Presidential promulgation is only a formality, as the President cannot veto any bill.)
 Statutes in the constitutional sense can take a variety of forms.
 Almost all are styled as “P.R.C. ××× Law” [中华人民共和国×××法], while a sizable minority appear as “decisions” [决定] on particular legal issues.
-There are also a few “regulations” [条例] and “rules” [规则] as well as one “code” [法典], but these forms are rarer.
-Below, we will term all “decisions” on particular legal issues as “mini-statutes” and all other statutes in the constitutional sense—laws, regulations, rules, and codes—as “full statutes.”
+Rarer forms include “regulations” [条例], “rules” [规则], “measures” [办法], and “code” [法典].
+Below, we will term all “decisions” on particular legal issues as “mini-statutes” and all other statutes in the constitutional sense—laws, regulations, rules, measures, and codes—as “full statutes.”

 The Legislation Law [立法法] regulates the enactment of and subsequent changes to full statutes.
 (Statutory changes can be either “amendments” [修正案] or “revisions” [修订], as explained in our Glossary.)
 By default, a legislative bill (whether a new statute, an amendment, or a revision) should undergo review at three separate NPCSC sessions, which typically span from eight to twelve months.
 A bill may pass after just two reviews if the relevant parties have formed a “preponderant consensus” on it.
 An amendment may also be adopted after a single review if it only “partially amends” a statute.